-I continued with several more very light coats, letting each coat dry in between.
+Then I continued with several more very light coats, letting each coat dry in between.

 The last coat I applied a little heavier, but I laid the bench down, just to make sure there were no runs, drips, errors or bleeding.
 I had already removed the plastic when I remembered to take the picture.

 Voila!
 Virtually NO bleeding under this stencil.
-However, you can see I did have some overspray on the right.
+However, you can see I did have some over spray on the right.
 I used the Dutch Boy Refresh paint to touch that spot up.

 Here is the bench at Unique Creations!
 Did you notice it in my post about the store where my booth is?
 When I went up there today, Kathy had it sitting out in front of the store (outside) to display and draw in new customers!
 It made me smile to see it sitting there.

 It’s going to be very difficult for me to make solid headboard benches without painting some kind of words on there!
 I love it!
-Thank You Silhouette America for making my life easier!

 See my favorite Mission Style Headboard Bench with Storage-The Complete Tutorial

 Gail Wilson is the author and mastermind behind My Repurposed Life.
 She is obsessed with finding potential in unexpected places and believes that with a little hard work and imagination, any old thing can be made useful again, including herself!